brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 ## Canonical log lines 2.0 (#canonical-log-lines-2)

-At Stripe, I described an idea called [canonical log lines](https://stripe.com/blog/canonical-log-lines), which I still stand by is by far the single, simplest, best method of getting easy insight into production that there is.
-(I should note that these were not originally my idea, but also that I don't know who's they were.)
+At Stripe, I described an idea called [canonical log lines](https://stripe.com/blog/canonical-log-lines), which I still stand by as the single, simplest, best method of getting easy insight into production that there is.
+(I should note that these were not originally my idea, but also that I don't know whose they were.)
 Starting at Crunchy, I wanted something similar _immediately_, and started coding them on day one.

 They're a dead simple concept.
 In addition to normal logging made during a request, emit one, big, unified log line at the end that glues together all the key vitals together into one place: